 If carpenter ants have already gained access to your home it is best to call a Sacramento pest control company immediately.
 We have the tools and expertise to find where the carpenter ant nest is, and what is the best method to deal with them.

 Carpenter Ant Extermination Process

 The carpenter ant extermination process involves a full inspection of the exterior area surrounding your home in order to locate the main nest.
 The main carpenter ant nest is commonly found in a dead tree stump.
 They may not even be in your yard but in your neighbor’s.
-We will apply non-repellent product directly to the nest and to edges of all hardscapes, foundation, base of trees and shrubbery and around doors and windows.
+We will apply the non-repellent products directly to the nest and to edges of all hardscapes, foundation, the base of trees and shrubbery and around doors and windows.
 A full interior inspection to locate the ant satellite nests which are commonly found around windows and doors.
 We treat these nests with a non-repellant dust formulation.
 Dust can be applied to entry/exit holes but often requires drilling through the drywall into the wood to gain access to the galleries.
 Multiple services may be required to locate and eliminate all satellite nests.

 Ant Control Experts in Sacramento

 If you have noticed any of the above-mentioned signs of an ant infestation around your home we would highly recommend you give us a call toll-free on (888) 885-5017.
 You can also submit an online contact form.
 Carpenter ant infestations are no joke they can inflict significant damage to you and your home.
 If you’re in need of an experienced pest extermination company in Elk Grove, Sacramento or Roseville call us now!